Madagascar Wedding Traditions

 - Southern practice: Livestock included (valued $500-2,000)

-Unlike commercial wedding registries, these exchanges emphasize relationship building over individual preferences, with 85% of families maintaining traditional gift-giving protocols.
+Unlike commercial wedding registries, these exchanges emphasize relationship building over individual preferences, with most families maintaining traditional gift-giving protocols.

 Additional Important Malagasy Wedding Traditions